xlevine/Wine-Vivino/README.md

 For more details on how the data was analyzed, please refer to script [vin_analysis.py](https://github.com/xlevine/Wine_Analysis/blob/master/vin_analysis.py)

-## Price by Wine Robe
+## Price by Robe

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/price_hist_red_FR.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/price_hist_white_FR.png" width="400">

 Probability distribution function (PDF) of the sale price for (L) red and (R) white wines.

-## Price by Wine regions and Robe
+## Price by Regions and Robe

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/Price_density_red_Francia.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/Price_density_white_Francia.png" width="400">

 PDF of the sale price for (L) red and (R) white wines, for each region of AOP production.
-The legend shows the percentage of wines coming from each region.
+The legend shows the percentage of wines coming from each region; the percentage of wine coming from all 5 regions with respect to all AOP wines of the same robe (red, white) is shown in each panel's title.

-## Ratings by regions and Robe
+## Ratings by Regions and Robe

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/ratings_density_red_Francia.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/ratings_density_white_Francia.png" width="400">

 Probability distribution function (PDF) for the Ratings for (L) red and (R) white wines.
 Ratings is on a scale of 0 (poor) to 5 (excellent).
+Same graphical conventions as previous figure apply.

-## Vintage by regions and Robe
+## Vintage by Regions and Robe

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/Year_density_red_Francia.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/Year_density_white_Francia.png" width="400">

 PDF of the Vintage (year of production) for (L) red and (R) white wines.
+Same graphical conventions as previous figure apply.

-## Rating vs. Price by Wine Robe
+## Rating vs. Price by Robe

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/ratings_vs_Price_red_FR.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/ratings_vs_Price_white_FR.png" width="400">

-Ratings vs. price for (L) red and (R) white wines.
+Ratings vs. price for (L) red and (R) white wines; each dot is one item.
+The average (red line), median (magenta line), and the 95% enveloppe of all ratings (blue lines) are shown as a function of the price.

-## Quality by regions and price range
+## Quality by Regions and Price Range

 <img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/ratings_prob_median_red_FR.png" width="400"><img src="https://github.com/xlevine/Wine_Analysis/blob/master/plots/ratings_prob_median_white_FR.png" width="400">

 Likelihood of a (L) red or (R) white wine from each region being better rated than the average among its peers in 3 different price range: 5 to 15 euros, 15 to 25, and 25 to 35 euros.
+A 95% confidence interval on the Likelihood estimate is shown for each region and price range.